 Cancer caregivers are people who care for people who have cancer.
 It can be family members and friends, or paid aids who assist a cancer patient with daily tasks like grocery shopping, bathing, paying bills and cleaning.
 Some caregivers also provide company and emotional support.

-- Caregiving (Medline Plus)
+- Caregivers (Medline Plus)

 - Caregiver College (Family Caregiver Alliance)